 I then explained that I gathered how Germans (at least in Berlin) were domineering, yet friendly, assertive, but also timid.
 Perhaps it was the ever presence of authority in the form of police and if you didn't see them, you definitely heard the sirens.
 Later in our conversation, he would say, “I'm not sure.
 It's like they sense danger and appear out of nowhere!”
 Despite that, Berliners were also carefree like children at the playground or teenagers at a mall with unlimited funds.
 Even I was surprised to see open bottles at the park, on the train, and as I walked on rugged streets.
 My first instinct as an American was, “OMG!!
 You're going to get arrested!!”
 At the same time, I found order.
 People weren't even pushing others to get into the Bahn.
 Is this real life?!

 What about the women I saw at the bar who didn't appear to move despite being part of a lively conversation.
 Don't expect Germans to talk with their hands.
 This is one I had to learn quickly because I swear I'm Italian and well here they find all that flailing about insulting.
 My curiosity knows no bounds and this time the boundary hit me right smack in the face.
-I noticed how active in politics the Germans everyone seemed to be, more than just hurling memes or buzz words, they actually had a clue of what was going on in the world.
+I noticed how active in politics the Germans everyone seemed to be, more than just hurling memes or buzzwords, they actually had a clue of what was going on in the world.
 While enjoying currywurst in Friedrichshain, the television was splattered with news about Donald Trump and Ted Cruz's presidential bid coming to an end.
 Normally I would expect people to ignore the drivel, but this time it had the place buzzing.
 Everywhere I went people were not just talking about U.S. politics, but they were quite informed about other issues regarding their own country and neighbors.
 Protests do happen as the Germans will not tolerate anything that they feel could possibly disrupt their way of life.
 I'll let you do some research on why the Reichstag was a significant piece in the reunification of Germany.
 On its frieze, it reads Dem Deutsche Volke, which means “To The German People”.

 I was sitting in front of a young Egyptian man at Volksbar and then said this:

 “So it all makes sense to me now.
-Because of their past with you know who (tapped index finger underneath my nose a few times to convey the message that I was poorly drawing a toothbrush mustache) this is why people are keeping tabs on the government and on any person whom might exhibit those type of tendencies.
+Because of their past with you know who (tapped index finger underneath my nose a few times to convey the message that I was poorly drawing a toothbrush mustache) this is why people are keeping tabs on the government and on any person who might exhibit those type of tendencies.
 I can see why people want to be out and about, why this city doesn't seem to sleep.
 It's a joie de vivre, something that eluded them for so long.
 They know what it's like not to have freedom, so they enjoy it to the fullest!”

 Before I could utter another word he explained that I had just stepped into a huge faux pas.
 The mere thought, to imply or make a gesture suggesting such a thing was frowned upon and most Berliners would take offense.
 He later went to explain that although my observations were correct, “we” don't necessarily address them.
 Considering that everywhere you look in Berlin is a reminder of the past and the resiliency of the German people, yes it's basically stating the obvious.
 Even though he wasn't of German descent, he too learned quickly when he assimilated into the country, which he now calls his forever home that certain things are just better left unsaid.
 Despite the vitality Berlin exudes as demonstrated by its people and culture, they are also reticent about their affairs.